Justin Funkhouser

 Justin Funkhouser (born October 6, 1983) is an American professional stock car racing driver who has competed in the NASCAR K&N Pro Series East and the NASCAR K&N Pro Series West.

-Funkhouser has also previously competed in the West Coast Sportsman Series, the Speed Tour Super Modifieds Series, and the Joe Hunt Magnetos Sprint Car Series.
+Funkhouser has also competed in the West Coast Sportsman Series, the Speed Tour Super Modifieds Series, and the Joe Hunt Magnetos Sprint Car Series.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)